BHARATHKUMARREDDY2004/British-Airways-Job-Simulation/README.md

 3. Run the provided Jupyter Notebook or Python script to train and evaluate the model.
 4. Adjust parameters and features as needed for further optimization.
 5. Use the trained model to make predictions on new data.

-### Conclusion:

-This predictive model can be valuable for British Airways in predicting booking status and optimizing resource allocation and customer service based on predicted outcomes.